 MUGGING RISK : LOW

 Mugging and kidnapping rarely happen in Osaka and the risk level is low.
-However, some areas are best to be avoided at night, since some personal attacks, including sexual assault and rape sometimes happen.
+However, some areas are best to be avoided at night, since some personal attacks, including sexual assault and rape, sometimes happen.

 TERRORISM RISK : LOW

-Even though Japanese government undertakes various measures for preventing terrorism activity, it cannot be predicted, nor avoided.
+Even though the Japanese government undertakes various measures for preventing terrorist activity, it cannot be predicted, nor avoided.
 The attacks did not occur in the recent history of Japan, but you should be aware of the global risk.
 Terrorist attacks usually occur in public areas, so remain extremely watchful of any suspicious activity around you.